 - With strands of meat standing vertically, firmly press down on each chunk of meat to form into patties.
 Season liberally with salt and pepper.

-- Place on medium-high grill or skillet (if using a skillet I like to add 1 tbsp of oil to help the patty cook) and cook till the top of the patty starts to darken in color.
-Flip once, top with cheese, and cook a few minutes longer.
+- Set your cast iron skillet over medium-high heat (you can add 1 tablespoon of olive oil to help the patty sear) and cook your burger patty until the top starts to darken in color.
+Flip once, top with a slice of cheese, and cook a few minutes longer.

 - Butter inside of the hamburger buns and lightly toast them in a separate pan, cut side down.

 - Place your burger patty onto the toasted bun, add your favorite burger toppings, and enjoy.